kubernetes/kubernetes/examples/guestbook/README.md

 This example requires a kubernetes cluster.
 See the [Getting Started guides](../../docs/getting-started-guides) for how to get started.

-If you are running from source, replace commands such as `kubectl` below with calls to `cluster/kubectl.sh`.

 ### Step One: Fire up the redis master

 Note: This redis-master is *not* highly available.
 Making it highly available would be a very interesting, but intricate exercise - redis doesn't actually support multi-master deployments at the time of this writing, so high availability would be a somewhat tricky thing to implement, and might involve periodic serialization to disk, and so on.